walterellisfun/ConeCast/README.md

 Using it is very similar to using SphereCastAll.

 Variables:
-  Vector3 origin
+  Vector3 origin,
-  float maxRadius
+  float maxRadius,
-  Vector3 direction
+  Vector3 direction,
-  float maxDistance
+  float maxDistance,
   float coneAngle